 An Mhuc Dhubh translates as “The Black Pig”.
 This was how locals christened the arrival of the first steam engine 100 years ago.
 Puffing, “snorting”, and billowing plumes of black smoke, this monstrous creature evoked memories of St. Colmcille’s prophecy centuries earlier: that there would never be peace in Ireland until the return of the wild pig to the shores of Loch Finn!

-You might also enjoy Top 10 Things to do with Kids in Donegal
+You May Also Enjoy Top 10 Things to do with Kids in Donegal

 West Clare Railway